What Makes it Honors? Honors Class FAQs

 It's not about extra material, or longer assignments, or preparing for a nationwide exam.
 It's about investigating subjects deeply, joining a community of scholars, and becoming prepared for transfer and beyond.

 Honors classes are not more work; they're different work.
-They're an environment in which students mature as scholars.
+They provide an environment in which students mature as scholars.
 Honors classes may involve

 Will Honors classes hurt my GPA?